-To start, stop or restart the game the referee blows his whistle.
+To start, stop or restart the game one of the referees blows his whistle.

 He must start or restart the game as soon as the player taking the throw is ready and all the requirements (according to 7.3 d), 7.4 d) or 7.5 d)) are satisfied.